micmejia/bible-dump/AMPC/Genesis/Gen 31.md

-And the [^b]Angel of God said to me in the dream, Jacob.
+And the Angel of God said to me in the dream, Jacob.
 And I said, Here am I.